 Other learning resources include:

-APIC's e-Library hosts a collection of specialised papers and presentation slides often not found in the online databases, and includes a mix of academic and industry-focused studies in project, business and general management.
+APIC's e-Library hosts a collection of specialised papers and presentation slides often not found in the online databases.
+It includes a mix of academic and industry-focused studies in project, business, and general management.
 The collection is always expanding as more resources are obtained.

 Postgraduate Admission Requirements